Assessment and Achievement

-Pupils’ communication, speaking, listening, reading and writing are developed across the curriculum.
-We take careful account of pupils’ starting points and work is adapted and differentiated to meet their needs.
-Records of achievement are kept through our B Squared system which also informs our planning.
+Pupils’ communication, speaking, listening, reading and writing are developed across the whole curriculum.
+We take careful account of individual starting points and work is adapted and differentiated to meet needs.
+Records of achievement are kept through our B Squared assessment system, which also informs our planning.

-There are also opportunities each morning in extended registration period for pupils to work on some aspects of English.
+There are opportunities each morning, in an extended registration period, for pupils to work on aspects of English.
 Most often this is work on phonics, key word reading, mark marking, spelling, social skills, or speech and language work.